simplysaru/add-to-things/README.md

 Compatible with Dark Mode and dark themes.

-Install the extension on your chrome browser from [here](https://chromewebstore.google.com/detail/add-to-things-3/eeghakjpbmnmphbnbffghocjldpojgal)
+Install the extension on your Chrome browser from [here](https://chromewebstore.google.com/detail/add-to-things-3/eeghakjpbmnmphbnbffghocjldpojgal)

+Install the extension on your Firefox browser from [here](https://addons.mozilla.org/en-US/firefox/addon/add-to-things-3/)

 ## Privacy